allegro/allegro.tech/_posts/2015-07-28-vaas-open-source-management-tool-for-varnish-cache.md

 2. Varnish API used to distribute VCLs in real time accross the entire caching server farm
 3. API and GUI available for internal clients
 4. Flexible templating system
-5. It is now open source and available for free to anybody
+5. VaaS is open source and available for free to anybody

+### What are the benefits of using VaaS
 Since we started using VaaS on a broader scale in Spring 2014, the most repetitive, time consuming, error prone and boring tasks related to VCL maintenance became automated and we handed them over to our internal customers.
-This is especially useful in a [SOA](https://en.wikipedia.org/wiki/Service-oriented_architecture) environment like ours.
+This is especially useful in a [SOA](https://en.wikipedia.org/wiki/Service-oriented_architecture) environment.
-Backends of the many services our E-commerce platform consists of pop up and disapear in the internal and external clouds at a rate that would be unmanagable was it not for VaaS.
-Without VaaS we would have service maintainers queueing up at our door in business hours and probably beyond.
-We would be editing, distributing and applying VCLs all day long.
-With VaaS, the developers or service maintainers only visit us once when a new service is released.
-After the initial visit during which we establish any particular requirements of the new service, it gets included in our VCL template.
-From that point onwards, the service maintainers can add and remove backends whenever they feel the need to do so.
-At the same time, the VCL template stays in our hands, which means we can test any changes to the VCL logic to make sure nothing breaks.
-By using VaaS, the developers can focus on their work without unnecessary delays, at the same time allowing us to focus on more exciting tasks.
+[Allegro](http://allegro.pl) consists of very many small services.
+Each service utilizes physical servers, cloud servers or docker containers.
+The servers are grouped into directors (a collection of back ends).
+It would be a very difficult task to maintain a varnish VCL consisting of so many back ends that come and go so often (which is especially true for the cloud back ends).
+This is why every team responsible for a service maintains their own director by themselves.
+This would not be possible without VaaS.
+What is worth noting, even though so many people can modify the VCL used by Allegro's cache servers via VaaS, the VCL template is maintained by a narrow group of Varnish specialists who make sure that the template is well tested and does what it is intended to do before launching it in production environment.

 ### Where you can get it
 You can download VaaS from [Git Hub](https://stash.allegrogroup.com/projects/VAAS/repos/vaas/browse).